SIGNEXT/wasmico-ng/core/README.md

 - `getActiveTaskDetails` - Get information about the currently running tasks.
 Retrieves the filename, status (running or paused) and stack high water mark (maximum amount of memory used) for every started task.
     - `deviceIP` - IP of the ESP32 device
 ---
 - `getFreeHeapSize` - Get the free heap size, the largest free block size on the ESP32.
-When starting a task, the `reservedStackSize` of that task should alway be lower than the largest free block size
+When starting a task, the `reservedStackSize` of that task should always be lower than the largest free block size
     - `deviceIP` - IP of the ESP32 device
 ---
 - `restartDevice` - Restarts an ESP32 device